DarthPestilane/easytcp/README.md

     })

     // Register a route with message's ID.
-    // The `DefaultPacker` treats id as uint32,
+    // The `DefaultPacker` treats id as int,
-    // so when we add routes or return response, we should use uint32 or *uint32. s.AddRoute(1001, func(c *easytcp.Context) error {
+    // so when we add routes or return response, we should use int. s.AddRoute(1001, func(c *easytcp.Context) error {
         fmt.Printf("[server] request received | id: %d; size: %d; data: %s\n", c.Message().ID, len(c.Message().Data), c.Message().Data)
         return c.Response(1002, []byte("copy that"))